 Headphones or external speakers are suggested to provide a much clearer and more complete experience.

-Thermals are good, with the temperatures not exceeding 70°C even with heavy workloads.
+Additionally, the thermals are good, with temperatures not exceeding 70°C even with heavy workloads.
 Integrated AMD Radeon Graphics are no replacement for a dedicated GPU, but they do an adequate job for non-demanding graphical tasks and routine usage.

 One of the appealing properties of the Lenovo V15 is the inclusion of a full-sized keyboard.
 There’s a numeric keypad, which is good for data entry and business-related tasks.

-The keys are tactile, responsive, and comfortable to type on, but a lot of users will feel disappointed by the absence of backlight if they work in less lit conditions.
+The keys are tactile, responsive, and comfortable to type on, but a lot of users will feel disappointed by the absence of a backlight if they work in less-lit conditions.

 The trackpad is decent, supporting Windows Precision drivers for smooth and accurate tracking.
-It’s not the largest but is functional for most tasks.
+It’s not the largest, but it is functional for most tasks.

 Connectivity is a strong point, with a variety of ports to accommodate professional needs: